Reverse a Number in Python Using For Loop # we are taking a number from user as input num = input("Enter the first number:") # calculate reverse of number reverse = '' for i in range(len(num), 0, -1): reverse += num[i-1] # print reverse of number print('The reverse number is =', reverse)

 Code Logic Explanation

-The first step is to prompt the user to enter a number using the input() function which is stored as a string in the variable num.
+The first step involves prompting the user to enter a number using the input() function, which stores it as a string in the variable num.

 In this step, we will Initialise an empty string variable called reverse to store the reversed number.